RedReign/Roll20-Dark-Theme/README.md

 [SSStormy](https://github.com/SSStormy/) and [TheGiddyLimit](https://github.com/TheGiddyLimit/) for their encouragement, guidance, and endless wisdom.

-All the folks of the 5etools community for their input and QA testing!
+All the folks of the 5etools community and the VTTES community for their input and QA testing!

 And several other friends who listened to me for many hours as I grumbled about CSS on discord.
 You know who you are.